UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team16-CharacterGeneration.md

   <i>Fig 1.
 Traditional GAN vs. StyleGAN structure.
 (Image source: <a> https://arxiv.org/abs/1812.04948 </a>)</i>
 </div>

-Unlike the traditional GAN where the generator takes an random latent input $z$, StyleGAN takes latent input $z$ and map it to an intermediate late space $\mathcal{W}$, whose vector $w$ will be affine transformed into style $y$ and modulates AdaIN.
+Unlike the traditional GAN where the generator takes an random latent input $z$, StyleGAN genereator takes a constant input of size 4x4x512 and its latent input $z$ is only used to generate the styles.
+Specifically, $z$ is mapped to an intermediate late space $\mathcal{W}$, whose vector $w$ will be affine transformed into style $y$.
+We can see in figure 1 that these feature map-specific styles are used to modulate adaptive instance normalization (AdaIN) operations.

+Another type of input for StyleGAN generator is the noise image injected into each layer of the network (module B in StyleGAN).
+These noise are introduced to generate stochastic scale-specific details (i.e. hair and freckels) into the image generation.

-### Colorization
+### Direction Discovery

-## Goals
+## Contribution
-1. Collect and clean up pokemon data (add in data of eighth generation yet).
-Add in line art, part segmentation mask and pokemon metadata labels.
+1. Curate a clean collection of Pokemon image data from all 8 generations along with metadata in the game.
+The labels will include line art, part segmentation mask and pokemon metadata labels.
-2. Train StyleGAN and StyleGAN2 on cleaned Pokemon data.
-Add the line art/segemntation/pokemon metadata prediction discriminator branches to it.
-3. Compare the latent space changes before and after adding the above branches.
-See if disentanglement along these dimensions happen.
+2. Analyze how well StyleGAN performed on the Pokemon dataset after direct fine-tuning or learning the styles from pokemon images instead of random input.
+3. Extend existing StyleGAN model with more discriminator branches of different prediction tasks and analyze how the latent space of StyleGAN change: is it more disentangled?
-4. Possible Extension: see if we can allow human input to control line art and coloring as separate steps.
+4. Possible Extension: see if we can allow human input to control line art and coloring discretely as separate steps.

 ## Dataset